sami5001/ped.ro/README.md

 ## Front end developer.
 Based in London

-I help startups and companies improve their online appearance with code.
-I specialise in UI development and I care deeply about user experience and design.
 I'm currently working as a lead front end developer at [Fathom](https://fathomlondon.com) building cool stuff for the financial industry.

 ---